 |(Photo; Old Ford Factory Museum)|

-The 12th Brigade in the north retreated towards Bukit Panjang and defended its position there.
+The British 12th Brigade in the north retreated towards Bukit Panjang and defended its position there.

-The 44th Brigade located south at the Jurong River, retreated towards Pasir Panjang and the City.
+The British 44th Brigade located south at the Jurong River, retreated towards Pasir Panjang and the City.

-In the centre, 15th Brigade and the Special Reserve Battalion moved east towards Bukit Timah.
+In the centre, the British 15th Brigade and the Australian Special Reserve Battalion moved east towards Bukit Timah.

 It is this last group of soldiers under the command of Brigadier Coates that re-grouped and fought the Japanese around Bukit Batok* area.